AI Summary

 "We continue to deepen our relationships across our expansive distribution network, providing additional content, products and services to our sportsbook, media and technology clients.
 Our recently acquired portfolio of IMG content has further bolstered our diverse offering.’’

-The company also announced that Sameer Deen has been appointed Chief Operating Officer effective 18 May 2026.
+The company also announced that Sameer Deen has been appointed COO effective 18 May 2026.
 He will report directly to Carsten Koerl, Sportradar’s Chief Executive Officer.

 In his role as COO, Deen will oversee Commercial and Group Operations and work closely with the executive leadership team to support the company’s strategy and drive growth.